zoliszeredi/sicp/README.md

 ### My journey through the book

+I use GNU guile as the scheme interpreter.

 + [Chapter 1][1] : Building Abstractions with Procedures
 + [Chapter 2][2] : Building Abstractions with Data
 + [Chapter 3][3] : Modularity, objects, state